speedcuber2424/Touch-module/README.md

-# Touch-module
-This code is used for using the TTP223 touch module with an Arduino UNO R4 MINIMA.
-By Aryan Builds.
 # TTP223 Touch Sensor — Arduino R4 Minima

 A beginner-friendly exploration of the TTP223 capacitive touch module using the Arduino UNO R4 Minima.
 Touch the pad, trigger an action — as simple as that!